Advertisement

 Ragazzo | Boy

-Lots of Arabic words came to Italy in the 14th century, most of them related to trade (many food items, for example 'zucchero' and 'caffe' have Arabic origins).
-From there, it transformed into Latin 'ragazium' and then Italian 'ragazzo', and the meaning got diluted so that now it simply means 'boy'.
+Lots of Arabic words came to Italy in the 14th century, most of them thanks to trade (many food items, for example zucchero, or 'sugar', and caffè have Arabic origins).

 Fortunatamente | Fortunately

-...Or in fact, any adverb ending in ‘mente’.
-You probably know that ‘mente’ also exists as an independent word in Italian, meaning ‘mind’, and that’s where adverbs of this kind come from.
+You probably know that mente also exists as an independent word in Italian, meaning ‘mind’, and that’s where adverbs of this kind come from.

-For example, when talking about people, writers used phrases like ‘di mente lieta’ (of a happy mind) to get their point across and as centuries went by, this usage was extended even to instances when the subject did not have a mind.
+For example, when talking about people, writers used phrases like di mente lieta ('of a happy mind') to get their point across and, as centuries went by, this usage was extended even to instances when the subject did not have a mind.

 Lei | You (formal)

-The ancient Romans had only one word for ‘you’ - ‘tu’ - and this form is becoming increasingly common in modern Italy, but the Italian language retains a distinction between a formal and informal form of address.
+The ancient Romans had only one word for ‘you’ - tu - and this form is becoming increasingly common in modern Italy, but the Italian language retains a distinction between a formal and informal form of address.

-This was introduced in the Middle Ages, when the plural ‘voi’ was used with a superior - the idea was that it showed respect by acknowledging that they were equal to several single ‘tu’ people.
+This was introduced in the Middle Ages, when the plural Voi was used with a superior (the idea was that it showed respect by acknowledging that they were equal to several single tu people).

 Cappuccino